Buddhism in Thailand

-Pre-modern history
+Pre-modern History

 Buddhism in the pre-Thai kingdoms

-The edicts of Ashoka mention that during the reign of Ashoka (c.
-268 to 232 BCE), monks were sent to spread Buddhism to Suvannabhumi, which is somewhere in Southeast Asia.
+The Mahāvaṃsa, a historical chronicle of Sri Lanka, mentions that during the reign of Ashoka (c.
+268 to 232 BCE), monks Sona Thera and Uttara Thera were sent to spread Buddhism to Suvannabhumi, which is somewhere in Southeast Asia.
 Thai scholars believe that the Mon kingdom of Dvaravati (c.
 6th to the 11th century) is likely to have received Buddhist missionaries during this era.
 This is because numerous archeological finds in the ancient Dvaravati cities like Nakon Pathom point to an early Buddhist presence.

-These finds include Dharma wheels, Buddha footprints, crouching deers and Pali inscriptions.
+These finds include Dharma wheels, Buddha footprints, crouching deer and Pali inscriptions.
 Thus, Dvaravati Buddhism was probably an Indian form of Theravada (or at least a non-Mahayana) Buddhism.
 The Dvaravati style has been compared to the Amaravati style and may be influenced by it.
 It has been suggested that the original structure of the ancient Phra Pathom Stupa (which has been covered by restorations and a spire that was added later) was of similar design to the Stupa of Sanchi.

 Later finds at Nakon Pathom and nearby cities also include Buddha images in the Gupta style.
 The spread of Buddhism in Southeast Asia may have arrived with merchant ships traveling the key maritime trade routes with India.

 Various Southeast Asian kingdoms that ruled over parts of modern Thailand, such as the Khmer Empire (c.
 802–1431 CE) and the Mon Lavo Kingdom (c.
 450–1388 CE), were influenced by Indian Buddhist trends, which included Mahāyāna Buddhism and the Sanskrit Buddhist tradition.

 The Mon Kingdom of Hariphunchai with its capital at Lamphun was also a Buddhist realm, with famous temples like Wat Haripunchai (1040) and Wat Chamadevi (1218).

 The religious arts of the Indonesian Kingdom of Srivijaya (c.
 650–1377), which controlled part of Southern Thailand, depict numerous figures from Indian Mahāyāna.
 Archeological finds in Southern Thailand (such as at Phra Phim and Nakon Sri Thammaraj) attest to the practice of Mahāyāna Buddhism in this region.

 Starting at around the 11th century, Sinhalese Theravada monks gradually led the conversion of most of Southeast Asia to the Sinhalese Mahavihara sect of Theravāda.
 This was supported by powerful Southeast Asian kings, such as the Burmese Anawratha (1044–1077), who promoted Theravada throughout the Bagan Kingdom, which included parts of Thailand that he conquered.